-Department of Justice and Regulation
+Department of Justice and Community Safety

-The Department of Justice and Regulation (DJR) leads the delivery of justice and regulation services in Victoria.
+The Department of Justice and Community Safety (DJCS) leads the delivery of justice and regulation services in Victoria.
 It is comprised of divisions that deliver policy and programs, regional services and corporate services.
-The department delivers its services to the community across four areas and seven regions throughout Victoria - Loddon Mallee, Hume, South East Metropolitan, Gippsland, Barwon South West, Grampians and North West Metropolitan.
+The department delivers its services to the community in seven regions throughout Victoria - Loddon Mallee, Hume, South East Metropolitan, Gippsland, Barwon South West, Grampians and North West Metropolitan.
 These services include:

 - Community Correctional Services

-- Prisons management and support services
+- Prison management

+- Offending Behaviour Programs

 - Consumer Affairs Victoria

 - Dispute Settlement Centre of Victoria

-- Regional Aboriginal Justice Advisory Committees

 - Registry of Births, Deaths and Marriages

 - Sheriff's Operations

-- Victims Support Services
+- Victims Assistance Program

 - Crime Prevention

+- Youth Justice.

-The DJR contributes to the broader Victorian emergency management sector through three key business units:
+The DJCS contributes to the broader Victorian emergency management sector through key business units:

-- Emergency Management Victoria (EMV), (refer to the specific role statement in this Part of the manual, for EMV and Emergency Management Commissioner's functions)
+- Emergency Management Victoria (EMV), (refer to the specific role statement in this Part of the manual, for EMV and Emergency Management Commissioner's functions) - Community Safety Building Authority - Regulation (including the Inspector-General for Emergency Management, refer to separate role statement in this Part of the manual) - Corrections and Justice Services - Youth Justice - Service Delivery Reform, Coordination and Workplace Safety.

-- Corrections Victoria (CV)

-- Regional Services Network (RSN).

-- Secretary of DJR is the Deputy Chair of the State Crisis and Resilience Council - Supports EMV to coordinate whole of government policy and planning for emergency management - Develops policies and plans to reduce the risk of harm to its people (both staff and clients), facilities, systems and services from major emergencies - Participates in multi-agency emergency management planning at the local, regional and state level - Supports EMV in the administration of the Natural Disaster Resilience Grants Scheme for Victoria - Through CV and the RSN, can assist communities through the provision of community work.
+- Secretary of DJCS is the Deputy Chair of the State Crisis and Resilience Council - Supports EMV to coordinate whole of government policy and planning for emergency management - Develops policies and plans to reduce the risk of harm to its people (both staff and clients), facilities, systems and services from major emergencies - Participates in multi-agency emergency management planning at the local, regional and state level - Supports EMV in the administration of the Natural Disaster Resilience Grants Scheme for Victoria - Through the Community Safety Building Authority, develops regulations and policies for building standards and community safety - Through Corrections and Justice Reform, can assist communities through the provision of community work.

-- Provides the initial response capability for emergencies within prisons - Participates on emergency management teams at the local, regional and state level as required - May provide support resources to incident and regional control centres, where possible.
+- Supports EMV and the Emergency Management Commissioner for emergency response management (predominantly response coordination for major emergencies) - Provides the initial response capability for emergencies within prisons - Participates on emergency management teams at the local, regional and state level as required - Provides support resources to incident and regional control centres, where possible.